| | Ellen Corbett's latest threat to democracy - SB168 |

 district will be incurred because this act creates a new crime or

-infraction, eliminates a crime or infraction, or changes the penalty
+infraction, eliminates a crime or infraction, or changes the

-for a crime or infraction, within the meaning of Section 17556 of the
+for a crime or infraction, within the meaning of Section 17556 of

 Government Code, or changes the definition of a crime within the